 If voluntary departure is granted, and an appeal filed, the individual’s order will automatically convert to an order of removal.
 Voluntary departure is a very nuanced area of law, and an attorney should be consulted.

-To answer this question, we need more information.
-Information like: how far along in removal proceedings is the individual, how did the individual enter the country, what is that status of the person getting married, etc..
-There is not an easy answer to this question, but we will state getting married alone is not an automatic stop to deportation or removal.
-It may allow for new defenses or relief, but the fact of the case should be review by an experienced immigration attorney.
+To answer this question, we need more information, such as: how far along in removal proceedings is the individual, how did the individual enter the country, what is that status of the person getting married, etc..
+There is not an easy answer, but we will state that getting married alone is not an automatic stop to deportation or removal.
+Even if you have children you can still be removed or deported.
+Unfortunately, this happens all the time when people don't have other forms of relief or don't qualify for something like cancellation of removal for non-permanent residents.
+Being married to a US citizen allow for new defenses or relief, but the fact of the case should be reviewed by an experienced immigration attorney.

 An appeal can be filed.
 If the time for an appeal has lapsed, there may be other alternatives like a Motion to Reopen, Joint Motion to Reopen etc. If you have an order of removal, you may still have options.
 Mubarak Law offices Orlando, has handled numerous joint motions to reopens, appeals, and similar cases successfully.